Master's Seminar (BEMP)

-- to understand the current state of art of the research in a limited field of medical physics.
+- Understand the current state of art of the research in a limited field of medical physics.

-- to evaluate the position of his intended Master's thesis in the field of research,
+- Evaluate the status of the topic of the intended Master's thesis in the chosen field of research,

 - to analyse different methods from its research area and their possibilities (advantages and disadvantages).

-Admission to the module requires that all additional module requirements that are specified in the letter of admission to the Master's programme in Biomedical Engineering and Medical Physics have been met.
+All additional module requirements that are specified in the letter of admission to the Master's program in Biomedical Engineering and Medical Physics must have been met.

 It is recommended that at least 40 ECTS from the modules of the specialization phase in the Master's programme Biomedical Engineering and Medical Physics have been successfully completed.